johsteffens/tbman/README.md

 size_t memory_leak = tbman_total_granted_space() - prior_space;
 if( memory_leak > 0 ) fprintf( stderr, "Memory leak of %zu bytes detected.\n", memory_leak );
 ```
+<a name="anchor_thread_safety"></a>
+### Thread safety
+Tbman is thread safe: The interface functions can be called any time from any thread simultaneously.
+Memory allocated in one thread can be freed in any other thread.

+Concurrency is governed by a mutex.
+This means that memory management is not lock-free.
+Normally, this will not significantly affect processing speed for typical multi threaded programs.
+Only during heavvy simultaneous usage of the same manager lock-contention time might be noticeable compared to single threaded usage.

 <a name="anchor_multiple_managers"></a>
 ### Multiple managers
 Functions `tbman_` above relate to global management (one manager for everything).
 You can also create multiple individual, independent and dedicated managers using the the `tbman_s` object.
 Each manager has its own mutex.
 This is particularly helpful in a multi threaded context.
 Giving each thread its own manager for thread-local memory can reduce lock-contentaion.